yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Visual Studio Team Services web interface for TailspinToys, Code, Branches, and the New Branch button are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image106.png "Visual Studio Team Services window")

-2. Click the "New branch" button in the upper right corner of the page
+2. Click the "New branch" button in the upper right corner of the page.

 3. In the "Create a branch" dialog, enter a name for the new branch.
 In this scenario, name it "new-heading".
 In the "Based on" field, be sure master is selected.

     ![In the Create a branch dialog box, new-heading is highlighted in the Name box, master is highlighted in the Based on box, and Create branch is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image107.png "Create a branch dialog box")

-4. Click "Create branch"
+4. Click "Create branch".

 ### Task 2: Make a code change to the feature branch